Trading Standards secure £1.6m proceeds of crime order against teeth whitening traders

 The Judge also imposed a compliance order compelling Matthew Hargreaves to make regular updates to the council's Legal Service as to the progression of the properties being sold.

-Judge Harris-Jenkins commended Powys County Council's Trading Standards for this investigation in protecting consumers from unsafe and mis-described goods and wished to provide a commendation to the senior investigating officer Nikki Davies Wheeler and to all trading standards staff involved.
+Judge Harris-Jenkins commended Powys County Council's Trading Standards for this investigation in protecting consumers from unsafe and mis-described goods.
+He wished to provide a commendation to the senior investigating officer Nikki Davies Wheeler and to all trading standards staff involved.

 Cllr James Evans, Cabinet Member for Trading Standards, said: "We take our responsibilities to protect consumers seriously and we were protecting the public from unsafe goods which is important."